Are you ready to discover your college program?

-There are 35 higher learning institutions in Alaska.
 A few of the largest public universities include the University of Alaska in Anchorage and the University of Alaska in Fairbanks.
 Some top private universities in the state include Alaska Pacific University and Alaska Bible College.
-These institutions of higher education offer online, on campus, and hybrid courses.
-16.4% of students in Alaska are enrolled in exclusively online courses and 17.2% are enrolled in some but not all online courses, which is higher than the national average of online course enrollment.
+These institutions of higher education offer online, on-campus, and hybrid courses.

 While Alaska may not have the most extensive network of public and private colleges, its smaller universities offer a more intimate and tailored educational experience.
-For instance, the average student-to-teacher ratio at the University of Alaska in Anchorage is 12 to 1 and the majority of classes do not exceed 20 students.
-These small class sizes allow each student to receive more individualized attention than in large lecture halls of a hundred or more students typical at public state universities.
+For instance, the average student-to-teacher ratio at the University of Alaska in Anchorage is 12-to-1 and the majority of classes do not exceed 20 students.
+These small class sizes allow each student to receive more individualized attention than they would get in the large lecture halls typical of public universities in other states.

 Computer Science Careers in Alaska

-Computer science degrees can be applied to several careers, including software engineering, computer programming, computer and information research, computer systems analysis, information security analysis, web development, and software development.
-As mentioned earlier, Alaska is one of the top paying states for computer scientists in the nation.
-However, employment and salary can vary depending on location within the state.
-For example, the Anchorage and Fairbanks metropolitan areas have the highest employment of computer programmers and software developers in Alaska.
+Computer science degrees can be applied to several careers, including software engineering, computer and information research, information security analysis, and web development.
+As mentioned earlier, Alaska has one of the highest nonmetropolitan employment rates for computer scientists in the nation.
+However, salary can vary.
+The chart below shows a few average salary rates for computer science positions in Alaska.

 Computer Science Employers in Alaska

-- Resource Data Inc.: Resource Data Inc is a consulting company that specializes in custom software, GIS, and IT issues.
-Some computer science related positions in the company include programmer/analyst, lead systems architect, and GIS programmer/analyst.
+- Resource Data, Inc.: Resource Data, Inc. is a consulting company that specializes in custom software, GIS, and IT issues.
+Some computer science-related positions in the company include programmer, lead systems architect, and GIS analyst.